gseals/React-Movie-Database/README.md

 ## Description

 * This application pulls from the [OMDB](http://www.omdbapi.com/) API and allows users to search for movies by title.
-If an incoherent text string is placed in the search box, an alert appears asking for a new string.
+If an incoherent or incorrect text string is placed in the search box, an alert appears asking for a new string.
 Results are limited to the top 10 results from the database.

 ## Screenshots